Polynomial $\chi$-boundedness for excluding $P_5$: Acknowledgements

 \section{Acknowledgements}

 We would like to thank Andr\'as Gy\'arf\'as for explaining the objective of~\cite[Problem 2.7]{MR951359} to us.
-We are also grateful to Maria Chudnovsky, Alex Scott, and Paul Seymour for helpful discussions and support throughout various stages of this project.
+We are also grateful to Maria Chudnovsky, Alex Scott, and Paul Seymour for helpful discussions and support throughout various stages of this project, and to Sang-il Oum for helpful comments on presentation.

+For the purpose of open access, the author has applied a CC BY public copyright licence to any author accepted manuscript arising from this submission.